Popular Ukulele Songs to Play: Top 12

 Chords for This Song: Am, C, D7, F, G

 Jason Mraz is one of the best musicians that everyone knows.
-The music seems complex, but his singing always becomes beautiful to hear as one of his songs, I’m yours.
-Usually, Mraz performs quickly on the lyrics like a half rap, yet hearing his song seems very enjoyable.
+The music seems complex, but his singing always becomes beautiful to hear, as in one of his songs, I’m Yours.
+Usually, Mraz performs quickly on the lyrics like a half-rap, yet hearing his anthem seems very enjoyable.

 Its lyrics are also too quick to sing, somewhat like rap.
-So, this song might get tough to sing without memorizing the song well.
+So, “I’m Yours” might get tough to sing without memorizing the song well.
 In the beginning, the music sounds like Hawaiian songs.

-The lyrics express how a boy feels toward a girl and say to her that he pertains to her.
-More saying to her, let’s dance and sing together as it is very amusing.
+The lyrics express how a boy feels toward a girl and say to her that he is devoted to her.
+More saying to her, let’s dance and sing together, as it is very amusing.

 Tutorial